ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 "There's a difference between us.
 You think the people of this land exist to provide you with position.
 I think your position exists to provide those people with freedom.
 And I go to make sure that they have it." --William Wallace in Braveheart, by Randall Wallace

-The act of entrepreneurship is based upon the common moral premise that forms the foundation of the above three quotes--individuals embarking on a hero's journey so as to better serve their peers.
+The act of entrepreneurship is based upon the common moral premise that forms the foundation of the above three quotes--individuals embarking on a hero's odyssey so as to better serve their peers.

 Einstein wrote, "The highest principles for our aspirations and judgments are given to us in the Jewish-Christian religious tradition.
 It is a very high goal which, with our weak powers, we can reach only very inadequately, but which gives a sure foundation to our aspirations and valuations.
 If one were to take that goal out of its religious form and look merely at its purely human side, one might state it perhaps thus: free and responsible development of the individual, so that he may place his powers freely and gladly in the service of all mankind.